Friday, June 1, 2012

 Demand Accountability in Contributions

-Asked by journalist Matthew Bishop if he’d someday like to be on a SpaceX ship to Mars, founder of SpaceX, a 40 year-old Elon Musk, replied, “I’d like to go to Mars.
+Asked by journalist Matthew Bishop if he’d someday like to be on a SpaceX ship to Mars, the founder of SpaceX, a 40 year-old Elon Musk, replied, “I’d like to go to Mars.
 Absolutely.
 I think it would be great to be born on Earth and die on Mars.
 Just, hopefully, not at the point of impact.”

 Mr. Musk wants to have a lifetime impact, however, through philanthropy.
 Mr. Bishop’s interview of Mr. Musk occurred at a Giving Pledge meeting which also included Warren Buffett, Bill and Melinda Gates, Ted Turner, Steve and Jean Case, and Pierre Omidyar.
 Mr. Buffett reported there that 81 people had so far signed the Giving Pledge, promising to donate at least half their wealth.